otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </message>
 ```

-The service responds with a "Prekey Ensemble Retrieval" message if there are
+The service responds with a "Prekey Ensemble Retrieval message" if there are
-prekey ensembles's values on storage:
+Prekey Ensembles's values on storage:

 ```
   <message